-If you have no reason to believe tenant screening will lead to problems, you may just be anxious because you really want a certain apartment or you're eager to reach the conclusion of a long or difficult apartment search.
+If you have no reason to believe tenant screening will lead to problems, you may be anxious because you want a certain apartment or you're eager to conclude a long or difficult apartment search.

 If there's nothing specific you know about, try not to worry.
 Keep in mind that if something negative comes up, it doesn't necessarily mean you won't get an apartment.
 For example, a blemish on your credit report won't necessarily bring your score so low that you don't meet a particular landlord's financial qualifications.

 Also, if a negative item comes up that's substantial enough to make you unqualified to rent an apartment, there may be things you can do to compensate for it, such as ask the landlord if you can use a guarantor.

 To prevent unpleasant surprises, it's a good idea to check your credit score before you start an apartment search.
 This way, not only will you be familiar with your score and how you stand, but you'll have a chance to identify any mistakes and get them fixed.
 (If you're apartment hunting in New York City, be aware that a law called the Tenant Fair Chance Act requires landlords to let prospective tenants know the names and addresses of any screening companies they use to obtain court docket reports.
 This way, if you believe a report is about another person who has the same or a similar name, you have an opportunity to point this out and not lose out on an apartment.)

 Sometimes, apartment hunters are aware of something specific in their background that they're afraid a landlord will learn about and use to disqualify them.